-One of the most challenging things when planning to open a new restaurant is definitely the money and everything that comes with it.
+For a new restaurant to be successful, you have to ensure that you have sufficient funds in the first place to keep it running.
+This is one of the most challenging aspects when it comes to opening a new restaurant.
 Taking a leap of faith and getting stuck in a loan is by definition a risky endeavor.
 But what if you truly believe in your new idea and you are sure that your new restaurant will be very well received?
-Is there a way to get to the cash in a safer manner?
+Is there a way to get to the cash in a risk-free manner?

 The answer you are looking for hides in the fund-raising.
 Fund-raising has taken a completely new form in the digital age.
 You no longer have to go out to meet people in person and convince them to pledge money for your idea – you can do everything online.